 - Stir the flour, baking soda, cornstarch, and salt in a small mixing bowl.

-- Then stir the flour mixture into the wet ingredients on low speed.
+- Then, stir the flour mixture into the wet ingredients using a low speed.

 5) Stir in Eggs & Chocolate

-- Add one cup of Cadbury mini eggs along with the chocolate chips, and stir until they are distributed throughout the batter.
+- Add one cup of Cadbury mini eggs and the chocolate chips, and stir until they are distributed throughout the batter.

 6) Bake